-Private investments are a great way for qualified investors to diversify, decrease portfolio volatility, increase risk-adjusted return and achieve high absolute returns.
+Private investments are a great way for qualified investors to diversify, decrease portfolio volatility, increase risk-adjusted return, and achieve high absolute returns.
 Private investments are attractive to institutional investors for their diversification benefits.

-Modern Portfolio Theory suggests that an investor can increase the risk-return ratio of his investment portfolio by investing in specific assets or sectors with low correlations.
+Modern Portfolio Theory suggests that an investor can increase the risk-return ratio of their investment portfolio by investing in specific assets or sectors with low correlations.
 Low-correlation assets have different returns in relation to one another.

 This reasoning suggests that private investments with a low correlation to public markets offer investors the chance to diversify their portfolios, which can be interpreted as reducing portfolio volatility and overall risk exposure (idiosyncratic risks).

 Private investments may also provide higher returns than the public market because there are fewer investment restrictions for fund managers and investors have access to a larger investment pool.

 Hedge funds, for example, invest primarily only in the public market but can also use less common, more sophisticated strategies such as short-selling, derivatives, and leverage.
 Venture equity also allows investors to invest in equity at the very beginning stages of private companies, something that is not possible for those who only invest in the public markets.

 These potential benefits are offset by the higher risk associated with private investment funds, as discussed below.

 What are the risks associated with private investments?

 Private investments have different risks than the public market.
 Private investments are less regulated, less transparent, and less liquid, and have to be called on a regular basis for funding.

 Private investments are less controlled than the public market.